telosnetwork/native-to-evm-transaction/README.md

 ### 4. Use `cleos` to call the eosio.evm contract's `raw` action

 ### 5. Add the token to your wallet and verify its balance
-Using its address add the token to your favorite Telos EVM Wallet and check its balance to see if it matches !
+Using its address add the token to your favorite Telos EVM Wallet and check its balance to see if it matches the amount you minted !

 ## Doing it yourself